VATSALVARSHNEY108/B.O.I.-MARK-2/PROJECT_SUMMARY.md

 ### 🌟 What You've Built

-A **120+ feature unified ecosystem** powered by Google's Gemini AI that gives you complete control over your desktop computer through natural language commands.
+A **220+ feature unified ecosystem** powered by Google's Gemini AI that gives you complete control over your desktop computer through natural language commands.
 All features work together intelligently, sharing data and enhancing each other.

+**NEW: 100+ Professional Data Analysis Features!** Transform, analyze, and visualize your data with machine learning, statistical testing, and comprehensive data quality tools.

 ---